On this page

 3. Click the Syncs tab.

-4. If multiple destinations are involved, select the appropriate cohort destination.
+4. If the cohort sync includes multiple destinations, select the appropriate cohort destination.

 5. Click the History tab.

-This detailed cohort sync history page is available for all cohort sync destinations except for Amazon S3 and TradeDesk.
-These destinations continuously perform a full sync of users, not just the initial sync followed by incremental changes, making CSV downloads impractical.
+The detailed cohort sync history page supports all cohort sync destinations except for Amazon S3 and TradeDesk.
+These destinations continuously perform a full sync of users, not just an initial sync followed by incremental changes.
+This sync behavior makes CSV exports impractical.

-To find out which and how many users have been exported from your cohort to your third-party destination, download a CSV containing all users that have been exported.
+To find out which users and how many users Amplitude exported from your cohort to your third-party destination, export a CSV containing all exported users.

 The CSV export includes the following columns: